danieljake/EEE3096S_Prac4/README.md

-# Environment monitor for Raspberry Pi 3
+# An environment monitor for Raspberry Pi 3 using SPI
+A simple design.
+Consists of a temperature sensor, LDR and similutes a dust sensor using a pot.